q-inho/q-inho.github.io/_posts/Main/study-research-paper/2023-04-02-Nature-volume-615-issue-7954.md

 {: .notice--danger}

 # Determining the gluonic gravitational form factors of the proton
-- Experimental Particle Physics
+- **<U>Experimental Particle Physics</U>**

-The study focuses on understanding the gluonic gravitational form factors of the proton.
+The study focuses on understanding the **gluonic gravitational** form factors of the proton.
 To understand what this means, it's helpful to first understand some background information about particle physics.

 The proton is a subatomic particle that is composed of smaller particles called quarks and gluons.
 Quarks are held together by gluons, which are the carriers of the strong nuclear force that binds protons and neutrons together in atomic nuclei.